Mabel007/Trax-Inc/README.md

 #### I am starting with the registration page, create the html skeleton and style with css.

 #### Create and style the login page.

+#### Create a simple contact us page, and style it..

+#### There will be added design and functionalities on all the pages as I progress.